cetra3/lorikeet/README.md

 They are also very noisy birds.

+## Changes in `0.8.0`

+* Added in initial delay for a step.
+If you want to wait an arbitrary period of time before running a step, then you can set an initial delay with the `delay_ms` parameter.
+This delay is only executed when the step would normally start, so if you have dependent steps, they will run first, then the delay, then the step.
+* Added in Retry Policy: If a test fails, you can retry n times by setting the `retry_count` property.
+You can also delay retries by setting the `retry_delay_ms` parameter.
+* Both `delay_ms` and `retry_delay_ms` are in milliseconds and must be a positive integer value.

+* Added initial `junit` output so you can use lorikeet with jenkins or another CI server that supports junit xml reports.

 ## Changes in `0.7.0`

 * The main change here was to change the YAML parsing to remove panics, returning a `Result<Vec<Step>>` which is a breaking change